pcruz1905/extension_vs/README.md

 ## Troubleshooting

 **Autocomplete not working?**

 - Check that your Cloudflare credentials are configured correctly
-- Run "Sellhubb: Sync Components from KV" to verify connection
+- Run "Sellhubb: Sync Components from R2" to verify connection
 - Check the Output panel (View > Output > Sellhubb Liquid IntelliSense) for errors

 **Components not showing up?**

-- Verify the `components:manifest` key exists in your KV namespace
+- Verify the `components:manifest` key exists in your R2
 - Check that component metadata keys follow the pattern: `component:<name>:metadata`
 - Try "Sellhubb: Refresh Component Cache" to clear and reload

 **Authentication errors?**

-- Ensure your API token has KV read permissions
+- Ensure your R2 credentials has read permissions
-- Verify your Account ID and Namespace ID are correct
+- Verify your Account ID is correct

 ## Release Notes

 ### 0.0.1

 Initial release featuring:

 - Component name autocomplete for `{% island %}` tags
 - Props autocomplete with type information
 - Hover documentation for components